floppyzedolfin/sync/README.md

 ### ... play with it
 Once everything is up and running, simply add, alter, move, delete files in the directory that the `watcher` was given to examine.
-These changes should be mirrored n the `replica` directory (because the server will update them in its docker image).
+These changes will be mirrored in the `replica` directory (because the server will update them in its docker image).

 The server runs in a docker image - you can get its logs with `docker logs